Revolutions Against the Church

 Because this subject is so grave, it must be handled without cruelty.
 Persons are not symbols.
 They are souls.
 No one is served by contempt, mockery, or reduction to a category.
 The Church's moral clarity exists for the sake of salvation.
 She names grave disorder because she believes grace can heal it, not because she despairs of those caught in it.

-This matters especially now, when many souls have been formed from youth to regard contradiction of these matters as hatred.
-The Christian answer must therefore be doubly clear: falsehood cannot heal, and neither can spite.
+This matters especially now, when many souls have been formed from youth to regard contradiction in these matters as hatred.
+The Christian answer must therefore remain doubly clear: falsehood cannot heal, and neither can spite.
 Persons must be loved enough to be told the truth.
 Public lies must be resisted without surrendering charity.
 The dignity of the sinner is not defended by denying the sin.

 Repentance remains possible.
 Lot himself is a figure not only of warning, but of deliverance.
-God knows how to bring souls out of corrupt cities, out of false identities, and out of long compromise.
+God knows how to bring souls out of corrupt cities, false identities, and long compromise.
 Divine patience exists to lead men to conversion.
 But patience is not permission.
 The city that mistakes mercy for surrender stores up judgment against itself.

-The faithful must resist two equal temptations here.
-The first is cowardly accommodation: treating public falsehood as too expensive to oppose.
-The second is uncharitable rage: forgetting that persons need salvation, not merely denunciation.
+The faithful must resist two equal temptations.
+The first is cowardly accommodation, treating public falsehood as too expensive to oppose.
+The second is uncharitable rage, forgetting that persons need salvation, not merely denunciation.
 The Catholic path is harder and cleaner.
 It speaks the truth plainly, refuses the false ritual of public approval, and yet continues to pray, exhort, and hope for repentance.

 The days of Lot remain a warning because Our Lord intended them to remain one.
 When grave impurity becomes public identity, civic catechism, and political demand, the city is no longer merely tolerating sin.
 It is training itself in revolt against nature and against God.